earlbalai/DayZ-Source/README.md

 		*

 	Community Changelog:
-	Client.pbo
+	Client Side:
 		* [NEW]  Tents can no longer be placed on concrete.
 		* [FIXED]  Building checks for tent placement (No longer place tents in buildings).
 		* [FIXED]  Tents now are one click place.
 		* [FIXED]  Fixed function for checking if in buildings.
 		* [UPDATED]  Vehicle repair menus now all replaced.
 		* [NEW]  Vehicle menus now list all damaged parts no matter if you have the item or not.
 		* [NEW]  Vehicle repair menus will now let you know the exact item you need to repair on failed repair attempts.
 		* [FIXED]  Vehicle Damage is now fully working.
-		* [FIXED] 	Vehicle Killed is now in effect fully destroyed vehilces will now set corret in db.
+		* [FIXED]  Vehicle Killed is now in effect fully destroyed vehicles will now set correct in db.
 		* [FIXED]  Tents Now add and remove from db.
 		* [FIXED]  Food can no longer be consumed if the player does not have in inventory.
 		* [FIXED]  water can no longer be consumed if the player does not have in inventory.
-		* [UPDATED] 	Updated UI control.
+		* [UPDATED]  Updated UI control bug.
-		* [NEW] 	Toolbox is now needed for all repiars.
+		* [NEW]  Toolbox is now needed for all repairs.
-		* [NEW] 	New Combat System If you fire a weapon, someone fires a weapon near you, or a bullet/object impacts near you, then you go into combat.
-During combat, "ABORT" is disabled.
-If you ALT-F4/close anyway, your character is considered "combat logged" and instantly killed and leaves a body.
 		* [NEW]  Alt-f4 is now locked and will only open your status menu.
 		* [Fixed]  No longer possible to drink/eat/pitch a tent/put on clothes/build sand bags/cat wire/hedgehogs/consume medical supplies/free filled water without consuming the item.
 		* [FIXED]  No longer possible to create axes out of thin air if you already have one
 		* [FIXED]  Switching skins no longer repairs pain shakes/broken legs/resets/dupes/screws/resets ammo
-		* [FIXED] 	Duping no longer possible through zombie corpses/backpacks/etc
+		* [FIXED]  Duping no longer possible through zombie corpses/etc
-		* [FIXED] 	Tents Now add and remove from db.
-		* [FIXED] 	It should now be impossible for a new spawn to spawn unconscious.
+		* [FIXED]  It should now be impossible for a new players spawns to spawn unconscious.
 		* [FIXED]  You can no longer cook infinite free meat from camp fires
 		* [FIXED]  Survivors should no longer pickup a single item at the same time and both receive it.
 		* [FIXED]  You can no longer generate multiple tents while packing up a deployed tent.
 		* [FIXED]  You can no longer change clothes/eat/drink/etc. while in a vehicle
-		* [NEW] 	combat 30 sec timer.
+		* [NEW]  combat 30 sec timer on all combat actions.

-	Server.pbo
+		* [UPDATED]  ItemWire reduced from 0.06 to 0.01
+		* [UPDATED]  PartEngine updated from 0.01 to 0.06
+		* [UPDATED]  Version info is now displayed correct
+		* [NEW]  New Combat System If you fire a weapon, then you go into combat.
+During combat, "ABORT" is disabled.
+(Need to look at the effects with high player counts)
+		* [NEW]  Combat 30 sec timer on all combat actions.

+	Server.pbo:
+		* [NEW] HiveEXT.dll now replaced with our new version.
+		* [NEW] Official Hive login is now hard coded into the .dll
+		* [NEW] New Hive can now set ingame time to custom, local(local server time), static
 		* [FIXED]  Object Gear syncs happen based on radius not just on menu.
 		* [FIXED]  Vehicle Position is now updated with client position.
 		* [FIXED]  Vehicles save fuel properly

 Prerequisites